olisto/app-demo-unifiedcontrols/README.md

 ### Request:
 #### Querystring:
 ```
-includeConnections: set to 1 to include details related to channels being connected
+includeConnections: Integer.
+Set to 1 to include details related to channels being connected
-includeUnits: set to 1 to include details related to units available for channels that are already connected
+includeUnits: Integer.
+Set to 1 to include details related to units available for channels that are already connected
-classes: list of classes that at least one unit in the channel must have for a channel to be included
+classes: String.
+List of classes that at least one unit in the channel must have for a channel to be included, separated by ','.
-traits: list of traits that at least one unit in the channel must have for a channel to be included
+traits: String.
+List of traits that at least one unit in the channel must have for a channel to be included, separated by ','.
 ```
 #### Headers:
 ```